jedwards1211/redux-track-promise/README.md

 )
 ```

+Calling `trackLoginPromise` will dispatch a `LOGIN_PROMISE.SET_PENDING` that will update `state.loginPromise`.
+Then later it will dispatch a `LOGIN_PROMISE.RESOLVE` or `LOGIN_PROMISE.REJECT` action, depending on whether the promise
+gets resolved or rejected.
+Likewise, `trackSetPasswordPromise` will dispatch `SET_PASSWORD_PROMISE.*` actions that update
+`state.setPasswordPromise`.

-Then displaying the status of the requests is easy!
-You can create a generic `PromiseStatus` component that provides
+With this, displaying the status of the requests is easy!
+You can create a generic `PromiseStatus` component that
-a consistent UI for anywhere in your app you're displaying the status of a promise:
+provides a consistent UI for anywhere in your app you're displaying the status of a promise:

 ```js
 import React from 'react'